Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Discussion

 We assess the processing time required for classifying a 30-minute routine EEG by the three proposed systems.
 The experiments were conducted in Python v3.7 with an Intel (R) Core$^{\text{(TM)}}$ i5-6500 CPU @ 3.20G Hz and a Nvidia GeForce GTX 1080 Graphical Processing Unit (GPU) with Ubuntu 16.04 as the operating system.
 The evaluation was executed over 100 trials, and the statistics are summarized in Table \ref{tab:computation_time}.

-The SDLS is the most computationally efficient, with a mean processing duration of around 4s, as the system runs the CNN on the GPU.
-The ULS and SSLS took almost 12 times longer to process the EEG.
+The DLDS is the most computationally efficient, with a mean processing duration of around 4s, as the system runs the CNN on the GPU.
+The TDS and SLDS took almost 12 times longer to process the EEG.
 Most of the time is spent on extracting spectral features for the channel-level slowing detector.
-Consequently, the SDLS is fast enough for clinical applications and be operated in real-time such as monitoring in the ICU or fast triage in the emergency department, whereas the ULS and SSLS would require more efficient implementations for such purposes.
+Consequently, the DLDS is fast enough for clinical applications and be operated in real-time such as monitoring in the ICU or fast triage in the emergency department, whereas the TDS and SLDS would require more efficient implementations for such purposes.

-For instance, we can parallelize the feature extraction method, and extract at each channel in parallel; such parallel scheme would lead to a drastic speed-up.
+For instance, we can parallelize the feature extraction method and extract at each channel in parallel; such a parallel scheme would lead to a drastic speed-up.
 Moreover, we can reduce the overlap percentage to reduce the number of segments as computation time for the channel-level features extraction module is proportional to the number of segments.
 However, we will have to determine the optimal overlap percentage to prevent compromising the classification performance.